ReneKling1306/Masterarbeit/README.md

 This project was developed as part of a Master's thesis that focuses on creating a new licensing model to give creators more control over how their images are used for AI training.
 It includes a Flask-based web application that provides information about the licences and allows users to select a licence and embed it in the metadata of their images.
 In addition, it includes portable software applications for Windows, Linux, and macOS that allow for local license selection and insertion.
+Furthermore, a simple web scraper has been implemented, which accesses a page from the web application, downloads a sample image, displays its metadata and deletes the image based on the embedded licence.

 ## Table of Contents